4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/5-Web_Service_Protocol_VPP/5-Web_Service_Protocol_VPP.md

 #### Read-Only Access

 Using [Apple School Manager](https://help.apple.com/schoolmanager/) and Managed Apple IDs, you can tailor different sets of privileges for individual Program Facilitators.
 This allows a finer range of control on what such users can do.
-For example, a Program Facilitator that has only the “Read Only” privilege can use the `getVPPUserSrv`, `getVPPUsersSrv`, and `getVPPLicensesSrv` services but not use `retireVPPUserSrv`, `disassociateVPPLicenseSrv`, or `manageVPPLicensesByAdamIdSrv`.
+For example, a Program Facilitator that has only the “Read Only” privilege can use the `getVPPUserSrv`, `getVPPUsersSrv`, and `getVPPAssetsSrv` services but not use `retireVPPUserSrv`, `disassociateVPPLicenseSrv`, or `manageVPPLicensesByAdamIdSrv`.
 You can also assign Program Facilitators “Can Purchase” and/or “Can Manage” privileges, so an individual Program Facilitator could manage licenses but not buy them.
 (Note that purchasing users and managing users automatically have read privileges.)